cgodoyle/losneomrade/docs/RETROGRESSION_ALGORITHM_DETAILS.md

 1.  **Speed**: The BFS approach is orders of magnitude faster for large landslides because it avoids re-calculating slopes for the same pixels thousands of times.
 2.  **Scalability**: The performance degradation with `max_length` is now linear instead of exponential/quadratic.
 3.  **Accuracy**: The physical criteria (slope, height) remain exactly the same; only the search strategy changed.
 The results are identical.

+## 5. Numerical Precision & Area Differences

+While the algorithms are logically equivalent, you may observe very small differences in the final landslide area (typically IoU > 99.8%) when comparing the Original vs. Optimized implementations.

+### Cause: Floating-Point Arithmetic
+This is due to **floating-point precision** differences in how the slope is calculated:

+1.  **Source Point Filtering**: The optimized version filters source points to a local "search buffer" (e.g., 2000m) around the active front to improve speed.
+The original version calculates distances against *all* source points every time.
+2.  **Order of Operations**: Calculating distance and slope matrices on different subsets of data (filtered vs. full) changes the order of floating-point operations.
+In IEEE 754 floating-point arithmetic, operations are not perfectly associative.
+    *   Example: `(A - B) / C` might yield `0.06666666666666667` in one case and `0.06666666666666666` in another.

+### Impact
+For pixels where the calculated slope is extremely close to the threshold (e.g., `1/15`), these tiny numerical differences can cause one version to accept the pixel and the other to reject it.
+This "flickering" at the boundary accumulates into the small area difference observed.
+This is a standard artifact of numerical computing and does not indicate a logic error.